 The 4-inch rule is intended to prevent a situation in which an airbag gets pushed outside the vehicle so far that the bottom of it falls out, creating a gap through which a person could be ejected.
 NHTSA says the 4-inch rule is used in standards concerning certain aspects of vehicle doors and bus windows and in international building codes for stair and balcony railings.
 But those standards all have to do with the width of openings, while in the new regulation the 4-inch limit refers to how far the test device can move outside the window as it pushes on the airbag, not to the size of a resulting opening.

 Of the 24 vehicles with rollover airbags NHTSA tested ahead of the rule, only 1 met the requirement.
 The others will need changes, probably stiffer airbags that inflate more powerfully.
 The effects of these changes in other crashes are unknown, but it's possible that stiffer airbags could be less effective at preventing head or neck injuries in some cases.
 Added force when an airbag deploys also could cause injuries.
-Up to this point, injuries from side airbag deployments have been rare, in part because of voluntary guidelines manufacturers adopted to minimize inflation injuries (see "Consumers gain new information about side airbags that meet rules to reduce inflation injury risk," Sept.
+Up to this point, injuries from side airbag deployments have been rare, in part because of voluntary guidelines manufacturers adopted to minimize inflation injuries (see "Consumers get new information on side airbags with reduced injury risk," Sept.
 13, 2004).

 In announcing its decision, NHTSA cited 6 real-world cases in which rollover airbags didn't prevent ejection.
 In none of the cases was there evidence an occupant pushed past a too-weak airbag — the issue the 4-inch rule is meant to address.
 Instead, the airbags may have had deployment problems or simply didn't cover enough of the window.